gnpapers/gn2-progress-report/1_accomplishments.md

 ------------------

-Dmitry Mozzherin participated in writing a proposal for Phylotastic project, and now provides technical managerial and programming service to the project (NSF Avard Number #1458572).
-We rewrote http://globalnames.org page to make clearly state goals of our project, introduce tools we built.
-Create a place to share news of our progress.
+Dmitry Mozzherin participated in writing a proposal for Phylotastic project, and now provides technical, managerial and programming service to the project (NSF Avard Number #1458572).
+We got request from OpenTree to get crosslinking services and working on implementing solutions.
+We rewrote http://globalnames.org page to clearly state goals of our project and to introduce tools we built.
+The site is helds a blog to convey news of our progress.
 We also use Tweeter for disseminating information.
 We participated in a number of hackathons, and workshops organized by Catalogue of Life, iDigBio, Global Names Architecture, University of Arisona.

-Dmitry Mozzherin was invited to a position at University of Illinois into Species Group team, where he started cooperation with one of the leading taxonomic projects -- Catalogue of Life.
+Dmitry Mozzherin was invited to a position at University of Illinois at Species Group team, where he started cooperation with one of the leading taxonomic projects -- Catalogue of Life.
 Dmitry became part of the Global Team of Catalogue of Life.
 We continue to work closely with Encyclopedia of Life